autodatadirect/formBuilder/README.md

     - The attribute 'data-military' can be used to have time set to military time.
 It must be included in the input setup and be set to true.
 The time in the dropdown menu will now be set to 24 hour time and will not include AM/PM at the end.
 The placeholder will also be modified to not display AM/PM and if the user tries to enter AM or PM in the field it will not be allowed by the input filter.
 * **dateTime** - *For entering dates and times in the 'MM/DD/YYYY h:MM AM/PM* format.
 Combines the two data types date and time so that they are positioned next to each other on top of a hidden input field.
     - The time field in dateTime can also be modified to military time if desired.
 * **display** - *For displaying values that are not to be edited.* Displays **value** attribute where the input field would be.
 If no value is specified, it is a blank area.
 Displayed as HTML.
 Any entered characters not in the specified format are ignored.
 The AM/PM section is automatically converted to uppercase.
 Hour can be entered as a single digit [0, 25].
+* **tmsQuantityUnit** - Auto-complete for common units.
+Any text can be entered and if there is text in the options that matches, even partially, what has been typed then it will display that data in a drop down menu.
 * **code** - see [Code Input](#code-input) below
 * **select** - see [Select Input](#select-input) below
 * **feid** - *For entering Federal Employer Identification Number.*